-Q: Congratulations on the release of your latest book, Casey’s Last Chance.
+Q: Congratulations on the release of your latest book, White with Fish, Red with Murder.
 To begin with, can you gives us a brief summary of what the story is about and what compelled you to write it?

-Q: What do you think makes a good hardboiled crime novel?
+Q: What do you think makes a good mystery?
 Could you narrow it down to the three most important elements?
 Is it even possible to narrow it down?

 Q: How did you go about plotting your story?
 Or did you discover it as you worked on the book?